Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Detecting spectral invariant via Hochschild cohomology

-This is a stronger invariant in that $E^+(H;\CL(Y)) \leq E^+(H;Y)$ and more directly related to the loop space $\CL(Y)$ of $Y$.
-This formula suggests that we may use symplectic homology $SH(V)$ (\cite{floerhofer}) of a subset $V\subset M$ and the Viterbo functoriality (Viterbo \cite{viterbo2}, Abouzaid-Seidel \cite{abousaiseidel}) in place of Lagrangian Floer theory in certain cases, for example, in the case where $V$ is a Darboux-Weinstein neighborhood of a Lagrangian submanifold $L$.
-For the case where the Floer homology $HF(L)$ is isomorphic to $H(L)$ (such as the case $L$ is exact), the symplectic homology $SH(V)$ is related to the homology of the loop space of $L$ (Salamon-Weber \cite{salamonweber}, Abbondandolo-Schwartz \cite{abbsch}, which is in turn closely related to the Hoschchild cohomology of $H(L)$.
+This is an invariant stronger than $E^+(H;Y)$ in that $E^+(H;\CL(Y)) \leq E^+(H;Y)$ and more directly related to the loop space $\CL(Y)$ of $Y$.
+Using this invariant, we can improve the statement of Proposition \ref{182mainprop} to the following \be \rho^{\frak b}(H;a) \geq -E^+(H;\CL(Y)) + \rho^{\mathbf b}_L(a). \ee This formula suggests that we may use symplectic homology $SH(V)$ (\cite{floerhofer}) of a subset $V\subset M$ and the Viterbo functoriality (Viterbo \cite{viterbo2}, Abouzaid-Seidel \cite{abousaiseidel}) in place of Lagrangian Floer theory in certain cases, for example, in the case where $V$ is a Darboux-Weinstein neighborhood of a Lagrangian submanifold $L$.
+For the case where the Floer homology $HF(L)$ is isomorphic to $H(L)$ (such as the case $L$ is exact), the symplectic homology $SH(V)$ is related to the homology of the loop space of $L$ (Salamon-Weber \cite{salamonweber}, Abbondandolo-Schwartz \cite{abbsch}, which is in turn closely related to the Hochschild cohomology of $H(L)$.
 (See also \cite{fukaya;loop}).)
 Thus in that case the method using symplectic homology becomes equivalent to those using Hochschild cohomology that we have established in this section.

 Eliashberg-Polterovich \cite{eliashpol} use symplectic homology to estimate the spectral invariant in the case of Lagrangian tori in $S^2\times S^2$.
 Through the above mentioned equivalence, their argument is related to ours given in Section \ref{sec:exotic}.